qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 ``Statistics`` [table]
   The output layer contains the following information **for each zone**:

-  * Area (m\ :sup:`2`): square meters of the area;
+  * Area (m\ :sup:`2`): the area in square meters;
   * Sum: total sum of the values;
-  * Count: count of how many pixels belong to the zone;
+  * Count: number of pixels that belong to the zone;
-  * Minimum value: minimum value of the raster;
+  * Minimum value: minimum pixel value of the raster;
-  * Maximum value: maximum value of the raster;
+  * Maximum value: maximum pixel value of the raster;
   * Mean value: mean of the values;

+.. _qgisrastersurfacevolume:

 Raster surface volume
 ---------------------
-Calculates the volume under a raster grid's surface.
+Calculates the volume under a raster grid's surface relative to a given base level (height).
+This is mainly useful for Digital Elevation Models (DEM).

 Parameters
 ..........
 ``Input layer`` [raster]
-  Raster layer in input
+  Input raster layer containing elevation data.

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to calculate the statistics.
+  If the raster is multiband choose the band for which you want to calculate the statistics.

   Default: *1*